German court's ECB bond-buy ruling hits southern European bonds

 The decision did not apply to the ECB's PEPP coronavirus pandemic-fighting programme, a 750 billion-euro ($812 billion) scheme introduced in March at the height of a coronavirus-induced financial market rout.
 But the ruling raised concern about further expansions in ECB asset purchases.
 That manifested in a sharp selloff in Italian government bonds, pushing yields nearly 20 basis points to a week-and-a-half high of 1.947% and leading the gap over safe-haven German Bund yields to 251 bps, the widest in around a week and a half.

-Italian 10-year yields were last up 15 bps at 1.903%.
+Italian 10-year yields were last at 1.888%.
 "I would expect that from the SPD (Social Democratic Party of Germany, of which Scholz is a member), but it's now whether the Conservatives would share that view as well ... then I would expect more of a market impact," said Peter Chatwell, head of rates strategy at Mizuho.

 Chatwell added that even though PEPP was not the topic of this particular decision, "I think we can infer from this decision that if there was to be a decision about the pandemic programme, then it would be unlikely to be supported."
 Amassing nearly 3 trillion euros of bonds since 2015, the ECB has long relied on asset purchases to support the euro zone economy through crises and the threat of deflation.

 The court's ruling hit other European assets as well, sending the euro down to a six-day low of $1.0826, setting it for its biggest daily drop in more than a month.
-The common currency was last down 0.3% at $1.0864.
-Among stocks, the pan-European index cut some of its gains following the ruling and was up 1.8%.
-German shares briefly touched lows for the day.
-Euro zone banks halved their gains and were up 1.4%.
+The common currency was last down 0.5% at $1.0843.
+The Italian 5-year credit default swap rose 13 bps from the Monday close to 235 bps, according to IHS Markit.

 Other southern European countries' debt also took a hit, with Spain's 10-year bond yield gap over Germany widening to 145 bps, up around 8 bps from late Monday levels.
-Spanish 10-year government bond yields were last up 2 bps at 0.851% As the selling pressure in peripheral bonds gathered pace, investors moved back into German bonds, allowing that market to recover from a sell-off after the court ruling.
-The 10-year Bund yield was last down 1.1 bps at -0.57%.
+Spanish 10-year government bond yields were last at 0.871% As the selling pressure in peripheral bonds gathered pace, investors moved back into German bonds, allowing that market to recover from a sell-off after the court ruling.
+The 10-year Bund yield was last at -0.577%.

 "The court ruling highlights that core countries not only face political hurdles to any form of liability sharing but also legal hurdles," said Richard McGuire, head of rates strategy at Rabobank.
-ECB policymakers will discuss the ruling at a Governing Council meeting starting at 1600 GMT, a spokesman for the bank said.
+ECB policymakers will discuss the ruling at a Governing Council meeting that was scheduled to start at 1600 GMT, a spokesman for the bank said.

-($1 = 0.9234 euros) (Additional reporting by Saikat Chatterjee, Joice Alves, Sujata Rao and Thyagaraju Adinarayan; writing by Dhara Ranasinghe; editing by Alexander Smith, John Stonestreet, Larry King)
+($1 = 0.9234 euros) (Additional reporting by Saikat Chatterjee, Joice Alves, Sujata Rao and Thyagaraju Adinarayan; writing by Dhara Ranasinghe; editing by Alexander Smith, John Stonestreet, Larry King and Timothy Heritage)